CM1301: Principles, Tools and Techniques for Secure Software Engineering

 On completion of the module a student should be able to

-2. Plan and manage a project through the effective use of a variety of tools and techniques.
+1. Plan and manage a project through the effective use of tools and techniques.

-4. Use appropriate modelling techniques when specifying the requirements of and designing a system to meet the needs of a particular problem.
+1. Use appropriate modelling techniques when specifying the requirements of a system to meet the needs of a particular problem.

-5. Evaluate techniques used in project management and the technical tasks involved in each stage of the development lifecycle.
+1. Evaluate techniques used in project management and the technical tasks involved in each stage of the development lifecycle including testing.

 How the module will be delivered

-Modules will be delivered through blended learning.
+The module will be delivered through a combination of lectures, supervised lab sessions and tutorials as appropriate.
+You will be expected to attend all timetabled sessions and engage with online material.
 You will be guided through learning activities appropriate to your module, which may include:

 Skills that will be practised and developed